rcjaustralia/rcj-soccer-platform/README.md

 *Build Status:* [![CircleCI](https://circleci.com/gh/rcjaustralia/rcj-soccer-platform.svg?style=svg)](https://circleci.com/gh/rcjaustralia/rcj-soccer-platform)

-This system manages the soccer draws, refereeing and scoring for RoboCup Junior Australia.
+This system manages the soccer draws, robot scrutiny, refereeing, scoring and volunteer management for RoboCup Junior Australia.

+## Pre-Requisites
+* Vultr DNS (required for [rcj-app-server](https://github.com/rcjaustralia/rcj-app-server))
+* For small (<25 teams), a VM with 1 core, 2GB memory and 20GB disk space is sufficient.
+For larger competitions (up to 250 teams), 4 cores, 8GB memory and 32GB disk space is sufficient.
+All of the instructions below were done on a CentOS 7 VM set up on Vultr.
+* [SMS Broadcast](https://www.smsbroadcast.com.au) account with enough credits for each user to login.

+## Usage
 To configure, pass in environment variables, start MariaDB and then run the image:

 ```bash